 We received a question recently from a gentleman who purchased a custom nutrition plan and wondered about the results.
-His diet type was Villager, which due to issues with fat metabolism is a largely plant-based diet, but he’d heard that a ketogenic diet was an effective way to reduce risk for Alzheimer’s, and as a carrier of APOE4, he was particularly concerned about which path to take.
+His diet type was assigned as Villager, which due to issues with fat metabolism, is a largely plant-based diet, but he’d heard that a ketogenic diet was an effective way to reduce risk for, or even to prevent, Alzheimer’s disease, and as a carrier of ApoE ε4, he was particularly concerned about which path to take.

 We wrote this blog as a reference for future use in case the issue comes up again.

 For a deeper dive, check out our first podcast episode titled: Ketogenic diets: the good, the bad and the genetic.